 The different ways of interaction between the modes described in the previous section were tested using the Patna scenario.
+Following results are obtained using plans generated from trip diaries (cf. Sec.
+4) and mode choice is disabled.

 6.1.
 Congested mode: car